Bachelor of Arts in Theatre Arts Education

 - Applicants must register as a Theatre Arts Studies Major or Pre-Theatre Arts Education Major in the Fine Arts and Communications Advisement Center (D-444 HFAC) to allow enrollment in prerequisite courses.

 - Applicants must complete or be enrolled in the prerequisite courses, TMA 115, TMA 160, and TMA 276.
-Applicants must complete each course with a grade of B or better.
+Applicants must complete each course with a C+ or better and a minimum overall GPA of 3.0.
 Transfer students must also register for these classes.
 If currently enrolled, applicant must indicate his/her current status by having faculty vpost grade and initial Check List.

 - While familiarity with all theatre faculty and staff is advised, applicants must:

-- Interview with his/her faculty advisor, Julia Ashworth (last names A-L) or Amy Jensen (last names M-Z), for a minimum of one 15-minute session.
+- Interview with his/her faculty advisor, Julia Ashworth (last names A-L) or Kris Peterson (last names M-Z), for a minimum of one 15-minute session.